-Most men don’t realise they have an eating disorder
+Eating disorders: most men don’t realise when they have one

 Male eating disorders are on the increase but mostly they're going undiagnosed.
 The myth about eating disorders being a women's thing is preventing men receiving help.
 Dr Sophie Rae says this needs to end.

 Dr Sophie Rae is a Registered Counselling Psychologist who works with patients suffering from eating disorders.
-She is speaking at the upcoming British Science Festival in Hull (11-14 September) and is here to clarify some common misconceptions around eating disorders and educate us on the hidden signs to spot that a friend might be struggling with their own eating.
+She is here to clarify some common misconceptions around eating disorders and educate us on the hidden signs to spot that a friend might be struggling with their own eating.

 What is an Eating Disorder?